OpenSourceWorkflow/generator-kickstart/README.md

 ### Removing a component

-This command removes a component, all its files and references in <project-name>.scss and <project-name>.js.
+This command removes a component, all its files and references in .scss and .js.

 ```bash
 $ yo kickstart:removecomponent <name>
 ```

-### Adding a Bower package
+### Adding a lib

-It is recommended to use bower itself to add new packages.
+It is recommended to use bower itself to add new packages to lib.

 ```bash
 $ bower install <package-name> --save
 ```

-Don't forget to add your lib to <project-name>.scss or <project-name>.js if needed.
+Don't forget to add your lib to &lt;project-name&gt;.scss or &lt;project-name&gt;.js if needed.
 Kickstart uses [sass-css-importer](https://github.com/chriseppstein/sass-css-importer) which lets you import CSS with 'CSS:'-prefix.

 ## License